orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

 -  Parameters is where you set the parameters and execute the application.

--  Logs is where you see the informations given by the application during its execution.
+-  Logs is where you see the output given by the application during its execution.

 -  Progress is where you see a progress bar of the execution (not